 In almost every culture there are activities, individual or collective, that serve no immediate purpose other than to refresh and divert the mind and body, actions that are performed simply for fun.
 Some of these would be immediately recognizable to a human baseline from the Agricultural Age.
 Others would seem exceedingly strange.

-Game, The - Text by Todd Drashner Cybercosm virtual wargame; The Game is an all sided virtual struggle in which all players attempt to ultimately dominate and destroy the others by any and all means.
-Players may use any simulated method of control, manipulation and technology that they can invent, develop, modify, purchase or steal.
+Game, The - Text by Todd Drashner Cybercosm virtual wargame; The Game is a multi-faceted struggle in which each player attempts to ultimately dominate and destroy all others by any and all means.
+Players may use any simulated method of control, manipulation and technology (or any combination thereof) that they can invent, develop, modify, purchase or steal.
 Alliances and treaties are permitted, but usually last for only a limited time.

 Parhelia Chasers - Text by Steve Bowers A harmless pastime amongst interstellar tourists has now become an obsession for some, namely the observation of atmospheric phenomena on different worlds.
 From the Rings of Ozymandias to the aurora of Corona many sights are famous, but the more rarely observed stellar halos and parhelia are more prized.